AdobeDocs/campaign-standard-learn.en/help/acs/communication-channels/landing-pages/landing-page-test-and-publish.md

 uuid: 410b8e37-b9b6-4763-988c-31312c1dc8a6
 discoiquuid: b7dd29cf-cb56-4e6b-8050-400293a2e5e5
 feature: Landing Pages
-topics: Channels
+topics:
 kt: 1813
 doc-type: feature video
 activity: use
 team: DOC
 ---

-# Test and publish a landing page
+# Test and publish a [!UICONTROL landing page]

-This video explains how test a landing page and how to publish it.
+This video explains how test a [!UICONTROL landing page] and how to publish it.

 >[!VIDEO](https://video.tv.adobe.com/v/24092?quality=12)